firesim/firesim/docs/FireSim-Basics.rst

 jobs on one or more on-premises FPGAs, including running complex workloads like SPECInt2017 with full reference inputs.

-Single-Node Simulations Using Cloud FPGAs
+2. Single-Node Simulations Using Cloud FPGAs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This usage model is similar to the previous on-premises case, but instead deploys simulations on FPGAs attached to cloud instances, rather than requiring users to obtain and set-up on-premises FPGAs.
 This allows for dynamically scaling the number of FPGAs in-use to match workload requirements.
-For example, it is just as cost effective to run the 10 workloads in SPECInt2017 in parallel on 10 cloud FPGAs vs. running them serially on one cloud FPGA.
+For example, on AWS EC2 F1, it is just as cost effective to run the 10 workloads in SPECInt2017 in parallel on 10 cloud FPGAs vs. running them serially on one cloud FPGA.

 All automation in FireSim works in both the on-premises and cloud